-Nadezhda K., born in 1932: “YIU: Could you please tell us more about the day you saw Jews to be convoyed somewhere?
+Nadezhda K., born in 1932: “YIU: Could you please tell us more about the day you saw Jews being transferred?

 Bogushevsk is a small town located 42km (26 miles) north of Vitebsk.
-The first records about Jews go back to the late 18th century.
+The first records regarding the Jews go back to the late 18th century.
 By 1811, 144 Jews lived here.
 The majority of them were merchants or artisans, such as tailors and shoemakers.
 During the early Soviet period, a Yiddish elementary school operated in the town.
-According to the local residents, there was a Jewish cemetery and a prayer house.
-On the eve of the war, 569 Jews lived in the town comprising 17% of the total population.
+According to local residents, there was a Jewish cemetery and a prayer house.
+On the eve of the war, 569 Jews lived in the town, comprising 17% of the total population.

-Bogushevsk was occupied by the Germans on July 10th, 1941.
-By that time, many Jews managed to flee.
-Although some sources mentioned the ghetto was created in the town, the field research conducted by Yahad could not confirm this information.
-The Jews continued to live in their homes until the first execution, which was conducted on September 5th, 1941 after a partisan action conducted against the Germans on the eve of September 5th was perpetrated.
-The reprisals against the Germans rounded-up 300 people on the main square.
+Bogushevsk was occupied by the Germans on July 10, 1941.
+By that time, many Jews had already managed to flee.
+Although some sources mentioned that a ghetto was created in the town, the field research conducted by Yahad could not confirm this information.
+The Jews continued to live in their homes until the first execution, which was conducted on September 5, 1941 after a partisan action conducted against the Germans on the eve of September 5.
+The Germans rounded-up 300 people on the main square.
 Under the order of a German commander, 87 Jews and 28 non-Jews were selected from the group and shot in the trench located near the district executive committee.
 On that day, 115 people were killed.
-After the war, the bodies were reburied at the territory of the Jewish cemetery.
-Today there is a monument at this place.
+After the war, the bodies were reburied in the Jewish cemetery.
+Today there is a monument at this site.
 The isolated shootings of the Jewish and non-Jewish population continued until the liberation of the town.
-According to the Soviet archives, in May 1942, a Jewish woman, Ms. Zaitseva, along with her two daughters, Dunia and Roza, were arrested at the house of a local lady from Ivanovo and were taken to be shot.
-According to the testimonies of the survivors, Yakov Krivosheyev was shot by the Germans on July 9th, 1943.
-He was buried along with the victims shot on September 5th, 1941.
+According to the Soviet archives, in May 1942, a Jewish woman, Ms. Zaitseva, along with her two daughters, Dunia and Roza, was arrested at the house of a local lady from Ivanovo and were taken to be shot.
+According to the testimonies of the survivors, Yakov Krivosheyev was shot by the Germans on July 9, 1943.
+He was buried along with the victims shot on September 5, 1941.

 A labor camp was established in the forest near Bogushevsk.
-About 12,000 inmates, the majority of whom were displaced from the Vitebsk camp, were detained there.
-The inmates were used for forced labor to construct defense fortifications as well as used as human shields in case of partisan attacks.
-8,000 inmates were liberated by the Red Army while others were shot or died from hunger and diseases.
+About 12,000 inmates were detained there, the majority of whom had been transferred from the Vitebsk camp.
+The inmates were used for forced labor to construct defense fortifications, as well as as human shields in case of partisan attacks.
+8,000 inmates were liberated by the Red Army while others were shot or died from hunger and disease.

 Do you have additional information regarding a village that you would like to share with Yahad ?